 “Single Molecule Spectroscopy and Super-resolution Microscopy in the Life Sciences”

-We invite you to join our workshop by giving a talk, presenting a poster, or without any presentation.
+Join our workshop by giving a talk, presenting a poster, or without any presentation.
 We especially encourage young scientists to present their work with an oral presentation.
 A special prize will be awarded for the “Best Student Talk”.
-A welcome reception and a workshop dinner give you the opportunity to meet the invited speakers and the workshop attendees.

 Aim and Purpose

-The aim of this workshop is to provide an interdisciplinary platform for users as well as developers from Physics, Chemistry, and Biology to share their experience, exchange information, and report their recent findings and developments in the field of ultrasensitive optical detection down to the single molecule level and below the classical diffraction limit.
+The workshop aims to provide an interdisciplinary platform for the exchange of experience and information as well as sharing recent findings in the field of ultrasensitive optical detection down to the single molecule level and beyond the classical diffraction limit.
+The target audience are researchers and developers from Physics, Chemistry, Biology as well as from Life or Materials Science.

-Ultrasensitive spectroscopic techniques have evolved into standard tools in fundamental biological and biomedical research, as they allow the study of function, structure, and interaction of individual single biomolecules.
-Since the first report of the detection of a single molecule in solution in 1976, the range of techniques and methods have constantly grown.
-Today, single molecules can be detected using widefield and confocal fluorescence microscopy, Scanning Nearfield Optical Microscopy (SNOM), Atomic Force Microscopy (AFM) or Raman scattering.
-Time-resolved methods such as Fluorescence Lifetime Imaging (FLIM) or Fluorescence Correlation Spectroscopy (FCS) and even multidimensional fluorescence methods are used on a daily basis in imaging facilities.
-Measurements below Abbe's classical diffraction limit have become possible with techniques such as Stimulated Emission Depletion Microscopy (STED) and techniques based on single molecule detection capabilities such as localization microscopy (PALM, STORM, dSTORM, GSDIM), or fluctuation microscopy (SOFI).
-These super-resolution microscopy techniques have gained much interest in the recent years and have especially been recognized by the award of the Nobel Price in Chemisty 2014 to Eric Betzig, Stefan W. Hell, W.E.
+Today, single molecules can be detected using either wide field or confocal fluorescence microscopy, Scanning Nearfield Optical Microscopy (SNOM), Atomic Force Microscopy (AFM), or Raman scattering.
+Time-resolved methods such as Fluorescence Lifetime Imaging (FLIM), Fluorescence Correlation Spectroscopy (FCS) or even multidimensional fluorescence methods are used on a daily basis in imaging facilities.
+Measurements beyond Abbe's diffraction limit are possible thanks to techniques such as Stimulated Emission Depletion Microscopy (STED), localization microscopy (PALM, STORM, dSTORM, GSDIM), or fluctuation microscopy (SOFI).
+Interest in super-resolution microscopy techniques has increased in recent years and their importance was recognized by awarding the Nobel Price in Chemisty 2014 to Eric Betzig, Stefan W. Hell, and W.E.
 Moerner.

-Nowadays, not only improving and extending the existing arsenal of single molecule and super-resolution techniques and methods is still of paramount interest, but also the beneficial usage of the existing and already established techniques is a major challenge for applications ranging from chemical analysis to biophysics, biological and biomedical research, medical diagnostics, and materials research.
+The current focus in ultrasensitive optical detection lies not only on improving and extending the range of single molecule and super-resolution techniques, but also to use them for challenging applications ranging from chemical analysis to biophysics, biological and biomedical research, medical diagnostics, and materials research.